DoubleDrup/Autocad-Plugin-Templates/tutorial.md

       }
     }
     ```
-By reinstalling the project and opening a new implementation, you will see a new launch profile is available in your editor called `Autocad 2026`.
-You can now debug the project and see that Autocad is launching, but it will report that the "magical" `start.scr` that we mentioned in the `commandLineArgs` was not found.
-We will discuss it next.
+By reinstalling the project and opening a new implementation, the new launch profile is available in the editor and is called `Autocad 2026`.
+Run the project and notice that Autocad is now launching, but it will report that the "magical" `start.scr` that was mentioned in the `commandLineArgs` is not found.
+What is the function of this file?

 #### Adding a start.scr

 Whenever you want to load a plugin, you have to run a command in AutoCAD.
 This means that every time you want to try its latest feature of your plugin, you have to manually do this.
 This process can and should be automated by you.
-The command in AutoCAD is `NETLOAD "<YourPlugin.dll> "` and if we put this command in the `.scr` file and update it to the output folder, we can run this script via the `commandLineArgs` in the `launchsettings.json`.
+The command in AutoCAD is `NETLOAD "<YourPlugin.dll> "` and when placed in the `.scr` file and update to the output folder, you can run this script via the `commandLineArgs` in the `launchsettings.json`.
 Follow along if this sounds like abracadabra to you.

 1. Add a file called `start.scr` to the project.
-Open the file and add `NETLOAD "Autocad.Template.Basic.dll "`. **The space at the end is intentional** and recognize that we use the sourceName-replacing-trick again.
+Open the file and add `NETLOAD "Autocad.Template.Basic.dll "`. **The space at the end is intentional** and recognize that this uses the sourceName-replacing-trick again.
-2. To copy this `start.scr` to the output folder for debugging, add an item group to the `Autocad.Template.Basic.dll`.
+2. To copy this `start.scr` to the output folder for debugging, add an item group to the `Autocad.Template.Basic.csproj`.
 It should now look like this:
 ```xml
 <Project Sdk="Microsoft.NET.Sdk">